Jane Bland

-Jane Nenninger Bland (born June 1, 1965) is an American lawyer from Texas who serves as a justice of the Supreme Court of Texas.
+Jane Nenninger Bland (born June 1, 1965) is an American lawyer and judge from Texas.
+She is a justice of the Supreme Court of Texas.

-Education
+Early life

+Bland was born June 1, 1965.
 She received her Bachelor of Business Administration and Juris Doctor from the University of Texas at Austin.
-While in law school she was Vice-Chancellor, an editor of the Texas Law Review and a member of the Order of the Coif.
+While in law school she was vice-chancellor, an editor of the Texas Law Review and a member of the Order of the Coif.

 Career

 From 1990 to 1991, she clerked for Judge Thomas Gibbs Gee of the United States Court of Appeals for the Fifth Circuit.
 She then went on to practice law with Baker Botts from 1991 to 1997, focusing on civil trial and appellate work.

 State judicial service

 Bland served as the judge of the 281st Judicial District Court in the civil trial division of Harris County, Texas, having initially been appointed by then–Governor George W. Bush in 1997.
 In 2003, she was appointed to the First Court of Appeals by then-Governor Rick Perry.
 Bland sat as an appellate justice for 15 years, winning elections in 2004 (to complete the unexpired term), 2006, and 2012.
 Along with many other Republican incumbents on the court (located in heavily Democratic Harris County), she lost her re-election bid in 2018, and returned to private practice.